aniranaway/Embedded-Systems-Projects/README.md

 # Embedded Projects
-Consists of all projects related to Embeddes Systems Design
+Consists of all projects related to Embedded Systems Design